 Any student who breaches the Sixth Form Dress Code can expect to be sent home to change.

-Some alternative suitable clothing is available for those who prefer to remain in School.
+Some alternative suitable clothing is available for those who prefer to remain in School (NB - Students will be required to leave a £2 deposit per borrowed item.)